Set-off (law)

-In law, set-off or netting are legal techniques applied between persons or businesses with mutual rights and liabilities, replacing gross positions with net positions.
+In law, set-off or netting is a legal technique applied between persons or businesses with mutual rights and liabilities, replacing gross positions with net positions.
 It permits the rights to be used to discharge the liabilities where cross claims exist between a plaintiff and a respondent, the result being that the gross claims of mutual debt produce a single net claim.
 The net claim is known as a net position.
 In other words, a set-off is the right of a debtor to balance mutual debts with a creditor.

 Any balance remaining due either of the parties is still owed, but the mutual debts have been set off.
 The power of net positions lies in reducing credit exposure, and also offers regulatory capital requirement and settlement advantages, which contribute to market stability.

 Difference between set-off and netting

 Whilst netting and set-off are often used interchangeably, a legal distinction is made between netting, which describes the procedure for and outcome of implementing a set-off.
 By contrast set-off describes the legal bases for producing net positions.
 Netting describes the form such as novation netting or close-out netting, whilst set-off describes judicially-recognised grounds such as independent set-off or insolvency set-off.
 Therefore, netting or setting off gross positions involves the use of offsetting positions with the same counter-party to address counter-party credit risk.
-This is to be differentiated from hedging which uses offsetting positions with multiple parties to mitigate risk.